 Tala and Theka

-The form of kaida serves three fundamental and very important roles for tabla players.
+Kaida is perhaps the most structurally sophisticated compositional form in the tabla repertoire.
+Kaida literally means ‘a system of rules’.
+The kaida form introduces tabla players to each bol required to master the instrument in a progressive system that focuses on skills development.
+The kaida form originated in the Delhi Gharana of tabla playing and serves three fundamental and very important roles for tabla players.
 The first of these is developmental: presenting one bol at a time, tabla students learn not only how to play the bols and fingerings, but also how to apply them and how to improvise within them.
 As the kaidas progress, students learn more bols and most importantly, how to combine bols and how each bol relates to the other.

 The second function relates to improvisation.
-Through the theme and variations used in the kaida form, tabla players learn how to develop their improvisations in a progressive, thematic, logical and stylistically appropriate manner.
+Through the theme and variations performed in the kaida form, tabla players learn how to develop their improvisations in a progressive, thematic, logical and stylistically appropriate manner.
 Initially students of the tabla are given an entire composition that includes a theme, a series of methodical variations and a tihai.
 With time, students learn to improvise the variations and concluding tihai in the style and within the rules of kaida.
 This enables students to develop the skills required to create their own improvisations in any musical situation in a thematic and musical manner.

 The overall structure of a kaida can be divided into three sections: an opening theme, a series of variations based on the opening theme and a concluding tihai.
 The main focus during a kaida is the thematic development that is achieved through a series of variations, or palta.